 She has won several local, state, and national level awards.
 Her art was displayed in our nation's capital in 2007 and currently exhibits work at the Mississippi state capital.
 Amanda has been the featured artist for the Saenger Theater, Walter Anderson Museum of Art, March of Dimes Signature Chef, Hattiesburg Historic Downtown Association, American Heart Association and Off the Tracks Fine Arts gallery.
 Amanda is the featured alum in the 2013 summer issue of the Talon, The University of Southern Mississippi's magazine, for her donation of a silhouette rendering of the Ogle Tree House.

 Amanda is an active member of the South Mississippi Art Association and placed first in oils and acrylics at the 2012 annual art competition for "Pick Up Sticks."
 This piece was later purchased by the City of Hattiesburg as a backdrop for 2013 marketing for downtown Hattiesburg.

 In 2013 Amanda published her first children's book, "The Dragonfly Hunter" which paved the way for "The Critter Crawler Collection."
-Amanda is author and illustrator of the series of books that are inspired from life experiences.
-The Dragonfly Hunter has an accompanying coloring and activity book from Amanda's original pen and ink illustrations.
-"The Snipe Hunter" is Amanda's second book in the series that was released in late 2014.
-Each book features an original song, written and recorded by Neil Sanford and Kirk Gore, with lyrics by Daniel Herrington.
+Amanda is the author and illustrator of the series of books that are inspired by life experiences.
+Two of her books feature original songs, written and recorded by Neil Sanford and Kirk Gore, with lyrics by Daniel Herrington.